 Volunteering provides physical, mental, and social benefits.
 It can improve your quality of life and give you a sense of belonging.
 Many studies have found a strong link between happiness and volunteering (APA 2014).
-People over 70 who volunteer experience improvement in their mental wellbeing.
-Some researchers also discovered an important health benefit.
-Adults over the age of 50 who volunteer on a regular basis are less likely to develop high blood pressure (APA 2013).
+People over 70 who volunteer experience improvement in their mental health.
+Adults over the age of 50 who volunteer on a regular basis are also less likely to develop high blood pressure (APA 2013).

-Where to find volunteering opportunities
+Where to ind volunteering opportunities